 I try and tell people what I do, but as is the case with social media, they don’t see what goes on in my 9-5 world so think I must be incredibly wealthy, have a trust fund or have an Only Fans (yep, I was asked this once!).

 However, I do have a regular job, working 40 hours per week and earning a salary.
-I won’t disclose my salary here but I will say it is less than the average for a worker from the UK.
+I won’t disclose my salary here but I will say it is less than the median for a worker from the UK.

 (I’ll wait here whilst all you nosey people Google the average UK salary 😉 )